2025 Endorsements | CFE PAC

 Jalen McKee-Rodriguez won re-election to the San Antonio, TX City Council (District 2) earning 61% of the vote in the May 3rd election.
 He will serve a third two-year term in this office.
 Councilmember McKee-Rodriguez is an agnostic.

-Christian Menefee is running for Congress (TX-18) in a runoff election in early 2026.
+Christian Menefee is running for Congress (TX-18) in a runoff election on January 31, 2026.
 In the November 4 special election, he came in first of 16 candidates with 29.4% of the vote.
 This is an open seat following the death of Sylvester Turner.
 Christian Menefee has served as the Harris County Attorney since 2021.
 He is a Christian and an ally of our community.

 Blaizen Bloom ran for the Virginia House of Delegates in District 89.
 They were a delegate to the 2024 Democratic Convention in Chicago.
 They earned 22% of the vote in the Democratic primary election on June 17.
 The Republican incumbent won the seat in 2023 with just 50.8% of the vote.
 Mx.
 Bloom is a humanist.